rakivo/drylib/README.md

     let string = "this is a string".to_owned();

-    // And you can clone them with the `clones` macro: clones!(digit, vector, string); // Just specify what variables you want to clone
+    // And you can clone them with the `clones` macro: clones!(digit, vector, string); // Just type what variables you want to clone
-    // This ^ creates new variables using the formula: {CLONES_PREFIX}{identifier(name) of the variable}.
+    // The `clones` macro creates new variables using the following formula:
+    // format!({CLONES_PREFIX}{identifier(name) of the variable}).
     // By default CLONES_PREFIX is 'c', but you can specify it with following features:
-    // [clones-prefix-c, clones-prefix-cl, clones-prefix-clo, clones-prefix-clon, clones-prefix-clone]
+    // [clones-prefix-c, clones-prefix-cl, and so on until clones-prefix-clone]
     // Select the one and prefixes will be appropriate.
     //
     // Therefore, the `clones` macro expands as follows: